 - Recipient Instructions: What to do when you receive your virus from Addgene, with details about storage.

-- Viral Service FAQ: Answers to commonly asked questions like "Why do I have to buy the virus-associated DNA?"
+- Viral Service Help Center articles: Answers to commonly asked questions like "Why do I have to buy the virus-associated DNA?"

 - Biosafety Guide: Documentation for your institutional biosafety office and your lab, information on biosafety features viral vectors, and general biosafety buidelines.